whisthq/whist/main-webserver/app/blueprints/README.md

 ## AWS

-This folder contains our AWS container creation, deletion, modification and ping endpoints
+This folder contains our AWS mandelbox creation, deletion, modification and ping endpoints

 ## Mail